Patient impact

 There is widespread agreement from, among others, the Royal College of Emergency Medicine, the Society of Acute Medicine and the Royal College of Physicians that levels of NHS performance over the winter period were unacceptably low, risked patient safety, and need to be improved.
 This has been echoed by the secretary of state for health.

-As set out in section 4, while improvement initiatives can ameliorate some of the impact of rapidly increasing demand for emergency care, they will not address the fundamental mismatch between current demand and capacity.
+As set out in section 4, while improvement initiatives can address some of the impact of rapidly increasing demand for emergency care, they will not address the fundamental mismatch between current demand and capacity.
 The only way to deal with this is to increase capacity within the NHS, either through more inpatient mental health beds in the right locations, more community beds, more home care capacity or more acute hospital beds.
 It is impossible to calculate the exact investment required to deliver the right capacity increase however our estimate is £400-£600 million of A&E underfunding in 2017/18.
 Any investment should be targeted at the systems that need it most and where performance is in most danger of dropping to unsafe levels over a prolonged period.

 Other targets